UBC-MDS/UBC-MDS.github.io/resources_pages/quiz.md

 ![cheatsheet-instruction1](imgs/report-issue.png)

 Please note that, similar to quiz sessions, no notes or external materials are permitted during the review of your grades.

+## Alumni Advice

+Whilst there are many approaches to creating a cheatsheet, one of alumni has offerred up the following tips for how they created their cheatsheets.
+Feel free to take a look below, including an example cheatsheet from one of their courses.

+### Tips for Creating a Cheatsheet

+- I used MS PowerPoint to make mine (the page size can be changed to be letter sized), exported them to PDF, then used an online [PDF to PNG converter](https://pdf2png.com/).
+This gives a very high resolution result, as opposed to saving the PowerPoint to PNG directly.
+- In my notes, my equations were made using latex, and equations can be easily copied in latex from the GitHub textbooks.
+However, I could not copy those directly into my PowerPoint cheatsheet.
+Instead, I had to copy it into MS Word which converted the latex into a readable equation, then I copied that equation to PowerPoint.
+(I preferred to do this over adding images since the resolution would be better, I could modify the equations if needed, and I knew the font size would follow guidelines)
+- I based my cheatsheets off of the learning objectives.
+- Boxes separate lectures or bigger concepts.
+Generally, key words are in blue, code is in dark red, and examples are in green.

+### Example Cheatsheet

+Please find our alumni example cheatsheet <a href="https://ubc-mds.github.io/resource_pages/562_quiz_1_cheatsheet.png" target="_blank">here</a>